 I suggest we need to look in other places for innovative solutions and some common sense answers for a future teaching workforce who will not tolerate the status quo.

 There may be costs involved but it will be much cheaper in the long-term than expensively recruiting new teachers through different initiatives and filling in the gaps with supply agency staff.

 - Treat teaching staff as professionals and human-beings.
 It sounds really simple but the retention statistics suggest it’s not happening.
-There are over-zealous managers and pressurised senior leaders in all sectors but there seems to be a higher proportion in teaching (not based on hard evidence, but I think many would agree, especially if you visit the TES forums).
+There are over-zealous managers and pressurised senior leaders in all sectors but there seems to be a higher proportion in teaching (I think many would agree, especially if you visit the TES forums).
 It could be systemic of schools as an institution where behaviour and order needs to be maintained with pupils, however, this should not be replicated to members of staff.
 Simply put, young professionals or people changing careers into teaching will not tolerate condescending or bullying behaviour and will look elsewhere for more attractive, constructive working relationships.

 - Whole-school, well-being and rewards packages for school staff.
 Many organisations already use packages such as CharlieHR or Perkbox. for discounted cinema tickets, discounted mobile data plans etc. Could staff receive a ‘care package’ at the beginning of each term which includes gifts, vouchers, books?
 Many organisations also include opportunities to learn about new skills and sectors.
 Would staff be interested in listening to visiting speakers or taking part in classes once a month during lunchtimes?
 Could schools bring in a hairdresser for staff to get their hair cut at lunchtime or have their nails done?
 Schools could experiment with different options and see what works.